-Ulster County Community College does accept transfer credits.
+Ulster County Community College accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, Ulster County Community College has a summer session, so students can earn credits during the summer.

 Ulster County Community College offers an orientation program before the start of fall classes to prepare new students for college life.